Monica MontesaAugust 15, 2024

 4. Set up automated email campaigns.
 Automated drip campaigns keep candidates connected to your company and informed of new job opportunities.
 You can even send candidates personalized, curated job listings based on what you know about their job preferences.

 5. Write compelling subject lines.
 Subject lines are one of the main reasons a candidate will open an email.
 Often, effective subject lines are short — about 4 to 7 words — and speak to your candidates’ motivators.
 However, this can vary greatly, and it’s important to track email open rates and test to learn what their audience responds to best.
-Try asking a question and approach writing subject lines with a conversational tone.
+Try asking a question and approach writing subject lines with a conversational tone — or use GenAI to help write it.

 6. Segment your email list.
 Send highly personalized emails to a clearly defined segment of your audience to improve opens, clicks, and engagement.
 For example, send personalized emails to segments based on job title or department, experience level, or location.